Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: A common example

 \subsection{Computational results}

-In this experiment, we hold the coupling parameter $J$ constant and run the simulation until the system reaches equilibrium.
+During the simulations, we hold the coupling strength $J$ constant and run the simulation until the system reaches equilibrium.
 We then calculate the corresponding predictive information, empowerment, free energy (active inference), and thermodynamic efficiency.
 To eliminate the effects of initial conditions, we average these quantities across multiple simulations for each $J$.
 This process is repeated for a range of $J$ values.
 We aim to identify the optimal range of $J$ values under each approach in order to answer the question: ``If the coupling strength $J$ evolves independently using each of these quantities as the fitness function, what behaviour should we expect when fitness is optimised?''

 We collect the following data for the selected site and the lattice at time $t$: \begin{itemize} \item $a_t$: the action of flip (-1) or no-flip (+1) at time $t$; \item $\sigma_t, \sigma_{t+1}$: spin of the selected site before and after the action is performed; \item $w_{t}, w_{t+1}$: the magnetisation of the lattice before and after the action is performed; \item $s_{t}, s_{t+1}$: the selected site's sensory state before and after the action is performed; \end{itemize}